wangyu09/exkaldi/README.md

 git clone https://github.com/wangyu09/pythonkaldi
 ```

-2. In the file < CSJsample.py >, there is a sample program that showed how to use the PythonKaldi tool.
+2. In the file < CSJsample.py >, there is a sample chainer program  that showed how to use the PythonKaldi tool.
 Exchange the parameter < CSJpath > for yours and also other parameters such as < epoch > if you want.
 Then run it.
 ```
 python CSJsample.py
 ```